General Strategy: Debugging Application Deployment on DC/OS

 Step 2: Check the Task Logs

-If the GUIs cannot provide sufficient information, next check the task logs using the DC/OS GUI or the CLI.
-This provides a better understanding of what might have happened to the application.
+If the web interfaces cannot provide sufficient information, next check the task logs using the DC/OS web interface or the CLI.
+This helps a better understanding of what might have happened to the application.
 If the issue is related to our app not deploying (for example, the task status continues to wait indefinitely), try looking at the ‘Debug’ page.
-It could be helpful in understanding the resources being offered by Mesos.
+It could be helpful in getting a better understanding of the resources being offered by Mesos.

 Step 3: Check the Scheduler Logs

 Next, when there is a deployment problem and the task logs do not provide enough information to fix the issue, it can be helpful to double-check the app definition.
-Then, after confirming the app definition, check the Marathon log or GUI to understand how it was scheduled or why not.
+Then, after confirming the app definition, check the Marathon log or web interface to better understand how it was scheduled or why not.

 Step 4: Check the Agent Logs